-The Albanian orogenic thrust front is cut and displaced by the Othoni Island-Dhërmi, the north of Sazani Island, and the Gjiri i Drinit-Lezha strike-slip faults, which divide the orogen into separate segments showing diachronous development (Fig. 5) [Aliaj Sh., 2006].
+The Albanian orogenic thrust front is cut and displaced by the Othoni Island-Dhërmi, the north of Sazani Island, and the Gjiri i Drinit-Lezha strike-slip faults (Fig. 5) (Aliaj Sh., 2006).
 The orogenic front, north of the Drini Bay-Lezha town strike-slip fault, in the Adriatic offshore, belongs to the Kruja Zone.
-The buried orogenic front, north-west-trending here, is expressed by the Kruja Zone thrusting over the Albanian Basin.
-The external margin of the fold and thrust belt in Albanian Basin [Aliaj Sh., 2006].
-During the Tertiary phase, this strike-slip fault functioned as a right pushing, being shifted towardsthe south-western inner zones [Sulstarova E. et al. 2011].
-Ophiolitic Belt of the Mirdita Tectonic Zone is displaced more than 100 km south - west, and touching the outer zones.
-During Pliocene - Quaternary was processed with the normal disjunctive, mainly along north - western border of Mirdita Tectonic Zone.
-In outer zones, at the transversal Drini Bay - Lezha Town, cut and displaced front thrust of the orogen [Sulstarova E. et al. 2011].
+During the Tertiary phase, this strike-slip fault functioned as a right pushing, being shifted towardsthe south-western inner zones (Sulstarova E. et al. 2011).
+Ophiolitic Belt of the Mirdita Tectonic Zone is displaced more than 100 km south - west.
+In outer zones, at the transversal Drini Bay - Lezha Town, cut and displaced front thrust of the orogen (Sulstarova E. et al. 2011).